 What is a contact layer wound dressing?

 A contact layer is a non-adherent liner, typically quite thin, that is placed on the wound bed to protect against trauma.
 These contact layers conform to the shape of a wound and are porous to allow exudate to pass through for absorption by an overlying, secondary dressing.
-These dressings are important because they provide a supportive layer that protects fragile healing tissue, provide pain reduction during dressing changes, and prevent newly formed tissue from adhering to the primary or secondary dressing.
+These dressings are important because they provide a supportive layer that protects fragile healing tissue, provides pain reduction during dressing changes and prevents newly formed tissue from adhering to the primary or secondary dressing.